 Your conveyancers are duty bound to notify the appropriate authorities should they consider that any amounts received by them may contravene the Anti-terror and anti-money-laundering rules.

-Due to the guidance of my in-laws I had a survey completed on a property in Sawtry ahead of instructing solicitors.
-I have been advised that there is a flying freehold aspect to the property.
-Our surveyor has said that some mortgage companies tend not issue a loan on such a premises.
+I opted to have a survey done on a property in Sawtry ahead of appointing solicitors.
+I have been advised that there is a flying freehold element to the property.
+The surveyor advised that some mortgage companies will refuse to give a mortgage on a flying freehold home.

-It depends who your proposed lender is.
-Bank of Scotland has different instructions for example to Halifax.
-Should you wish to call us we can look into this further with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Sawtry.
-Conveyancing will be smoother if you use a solicitor in Sawtry especially if they are familiar with such properties in Sawtry.
+It varies from the lender to lender.
+Lloyds has different requirements from Nationwide.
+Should you wish to call us we can check with the relevant bank.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Sawtry.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Sawtry to see if the conveyancing will be more expensive.